“Foreign Aid for America!”

 November and December passed and the Reverend and Mrs. Vawters heard no more from the Argentine Embassy.

 By January, the winter clothes and shoes, all made in Argentina, had been packed in crates and were winging their way to the United States.
 “This plane that will soon arrive in the United States represents the kindness of our leader and what we are capable of doing for the dispossessed, no matter where they are,” Evita wrote.
-In her “tumultuous handwriting” she added, “May this action and this aid which we offer with all respect and affection to the great people of the United States serve as an example as we humbly send them our little grain of sand to help.”
+In her “tumultuous handwriting” she added, “May this action and this aid which we offer with all respect and affection to the great people of the United States serve as an example as we humbly send them our little grain of sand to help.”5

 Seven days before President Truman’s January 20 inauguration, the six crates arrived, addressed to Agustín Merlo and bearing the label “Envío de la Presidencia de la República Argentina.”
 Mr. Merlo contacted the Vawters on Thursday, January 13, to say that winter clothing and shoes for 600 children had arrived from the Fundación Eva Perón and would be delivered to the Children’s Aid Society on Monday, January 17.

-6 and the poverty rate among the capital’s children stood at 47.6%.
+National and international newspapers quickly picked up the story and put a “surprised and astounded” Mrs. Vawters on the defensive.
+In 1949, Washington D.C.’s population hovered around 800,0006 and the poverty rate among the capital’s children stood at 47.6%.
 Yet in the eyes of the American press, the problem was not child poverty and cold children but the projection of an unfavorable international image during the Cold War.
 Press reaction ranged from bemused to outright hostile.

 “The Agence France Presse described ‘a situation that could be called almost annoying due to the confusion caused by the unexpected news’ of the donation.
 There was no intention to demonstrate that in a rich country like the United States, there are ‘poor’ children, added the AFP.”7